 Yes, every image is fully edited by me.
 I deliver print-ready high-resolution photographs that are copy-write-free for personal use.

 There is no limitation on how many photos I deliver.
 I prefer quality over quantity.
 Having dozens of images of the same scene doesn't tell the story better than a series of strong images with all scenes represented in the set.
 I typically deliver 400+ photographs from a full day’s coverage.

 I keep images in my digital archive backed up on multiple drives offline and online as long as I can maintain this system, which is not forever but hopefully for decades.

-If you would like a number of portraits to be taken, then I’ll be delighted to capture them for you.
+If you would like some portraits to be taken, then I’ll be delighted to capture them for you.
 At a time that suits your itinerary, we can steal away from the reception for a breath of fresh air.
-While you enjoy your very first private moments together, I’ll discreetly take a few shots.
-I prefer this portrait method to taking more formally posed photos; as they tend to encapsulate the moment and your feelings so much more vividly.
+While you enjoy your very first private moments together as a wedded couple, I’ll discreetly take a few shots.

-If your wedding is going to take place far from Edinburgh, where I live, I may require accommodation for the evening before the wedding to make sure I don't get held up by the traffic on my way to the wedding on the day.
+If your wedding is going to take place far from Edinburgh, I may require accommodation for the evening before the wedding to make sure I don't get held up by the traffic on my way to the wedding on the day.